Yankees reliever Trivino warms up in wrong jersey, changes – KION546

 Who told him?
 “I don’t know, it just happened,” said Trivino, traded by the A’s to New York at the deadline along with Frankie Montas.

-Trivino laughed it all off, saying, “It wasn’t the first time, it probably not the last.”
+Trivino laughed it all off, saying, “It wasn’t the first time, it’s probably not the last.”

 So he had done it before?
 “Oh, yeah, who hasn’t?” he cracked.